 with ($*$ means integration with regard to the consecutive dots)

-and with the $n\times n$ matrix $B$ having entries $B_{i,j}=\phi(\tau_0,a_i;\tau_{p+1},b_j)$. \end{theorem}
+and with the $n\times n$ matrix $B$ having entries $B_{i,j}=\phi(\tau _0,a_i;\tau_{p+1},b_j)$. \end{theorem}

-Our measure (\ref{eq5.1}) has the form required by Theorem~\ref{ThmDetCorrExtended}.
-The normalization constant $Z$ is nothing else but the partition function and it is non-zero since the set of $n$ paths satisfying the non-intersection constraint is non-empty.
+Our measure (\ref{eq51}) has the form required by Theorem \ref {ThmDetCorrExtended}.
+The normalization constant $Z$ is nothing else but the partition function and it is nonzero since the set of $n$ paths satisfying the nonintersection constraint is nonempty.
 We already determined the one-time kernel for $\tau=0$.
-To get the extended kernel one has to let the one-time kernel``evolve'' by means of the operator of the random walk.
+To get the extended kernel one has to let the one-time kernel ``evolve'' by means of the operator of the random walk.
 This formulation was already present in the work of Pr\"ahofer and Spohn on the Airy$_2$ process~\cite{PS02}. \begin{lemma} The extended kernel $\widetilde\BK _m^{\mathrm{ext}}(t_1,x_1;t_2,x_2)$ of the time-dependent point process $\tilde\eta(\tau,x)$ is given in terms of the kernel $\widetilde\BK _m(x_1,x_2)=\widetilde\BK_m^{\mathrm{ext}}(0,x_1; 0,x_2)$ of the same point process $\tilde\eta(x)$ at $\tau=0$ by the formula